Volunteering in Costa Rica: Save the Baby Sea Turtles on the Caribbean Beach – Most affordable volunteering with IKPVA!!

 Each house has safe drinking water, lockers on the rooms, electricity, fans and mosquito nets in the rooms.
 If you do not speak any Spanish, we can try to arrange a homestay where a family member speaks English, but there are only a few of those homes available.

-Start & Duration of the volunteer programs
+Start & Duration of the program to volunteer in Costa Rica

 Programs in this project start on the 1st and 3rd Mondays of the month.
 You have to make your own way from San Jose to Siquirres where someone from our team will meet you and accompany you to the second leg of the bus trip and then on the boat to the community.